publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s637.md

 >             “(B) shall cover each Department of Defense contract that is entered into by the contractor and each subcontract that is entered into by the contractor as the subcontractor under a Department of Defense contract.

+>         “(3)

+>          Each comprehensive subcontracting plan of a contractor shall require that the contractor report to the Secretary of Defense on a semi-annual basis the following information:

+>             “(A)

+>              The amount of first-tier subcontract dollars awarded during the six-month period covered by the report to covered small business concerns, with the information set forth separately—

+>                 “(i) by North American Industrial Classification System code;

+>                 “(ii) by major defense acquisition program, as defined in [section 2430(a) of title 10][/us/usc/t10/s2430/a], United States Code;

+>                 “(iii) by contract, if the contract is for the maintenance, overhaul, repair, servicing, rehabilitation, salvage, modernization, or modification of supplies, systems, or equipment and the total value of the contract, including options, exceeds $100,000,000; and

+>                 “(iv) by military department.

+>             “(B) The total number of subcontracts active under the test program during the six-month period covered by the report that would have otherwise required a subcontracting plan under paragraph (4) or (5) of section 8(d) of the Small Business Act ([15 U.S.C.
+637(d)][/us/usc/t15/s637/d]).

+>             “(C) Costs incurred in negotiating, complying with, and reporting on comprehensive subcontracting plans.

+>             “(D) Costs avoided by adoption of a comprehensive subcontracting plan.

->         “(3) A Department of Defense contractor referred to in paragraph (1) is, with respect to a comprehensive subcontracting plan negotiated in any fiscal year, a business concern that, during the immediately preceding fiscal year, furnished the Department of Defense with supplies or services (including professional services, research and development services, and construction services) pursuant to at least three Department of Defense contracts having an aggregate value of at least $5,000,000.
+>         “(4) A Department of Defense contractor referred to in paragraph (1) is, with respect to a comprehensive subcontracting plan negotiated in any fiscal year, a business concern that, during the immediately preceding fiscal year, furnished the Department of Defense with supplies or services (including professional services, research and development services, and construction services) pursuant to at least three Department of Defense contracts having an aggregate value of at least $100,000,000.

 >     “(c)  __Waiver of Certain Small Business Act Subcontracting Plan Requirements__  __.—__